 A DSLR camera is one of the essential gears for capturing amazing views, also the best memories.
 To make sure nothing terrible happens to your Camera when hiking, you need to find a comfortable way to carry it during your adventure or hike.
+In this article, I will give you some advise about how to wrap dslr camera when hiking.

 The strap that comes with the Camera might seem sturdy, but sometimes they’re not that comfortable or don’t have enough length to fit your torso.
 It would be best if you had a good camera strap to keep your Camera safe, secure, and ready for any shot you want to take while hiking.